FarmBot/farmbot_os/docs/target_development/consoles/ssh.md

 ## Connecting

-From the same machine that owns the `id_rsa.pub` key and assosiated private key you can simply `ssh <ip address>`.
+From the same machine that owns the `id_rsa.pub` key and associated private key you can simply `ssh <ip address>`.
 If your machine supports `mdns`, you can also do `ssh farmbot-<node_name>` where `node_name` can be found in the `Device` panel on the FarmBot web app.